 When selecting a sky sometimes there will be parts of it that show through the gaps in the foreground, like underneath the pier here.
 Selecting these areas by hand can be a pain, so instead try using the Magic Wand tool.
 In the tool options, uncheck Contiguous.
 This means the tool will expand its search for similar pixels to include the entire image, not just the area you first click over.
 Hold Shift and continue clicking until all the gaps are selected.
 Then switch to the Quick Selection tool, hold Alt, and paint over any parts of the selection you don’t want to include.

-Open pier_before01 and 02 into Photoshop Elements and go to the pier image.
+Open the two images in Photoshop Elements and go to the pier image.
 Grab the Quick Selection tool and paint over the sky, then zoom in close to check the edges.
 Hold Alt and paint to subtract from the selection in any places where it has gone wrong.

 Go to Select>Refine Edge.
 This lets us improve the selection.
 First increase Radius to about 5, then zoom in close and paint over any details that have been missed out, like the railings around the building here.
 Once done, set Output to: Layer Mask and hit OK.